 Why the Math Still Favors Most Buyers

-The question isn't return on premium.
-The question is what happens if you die sooner than expected, and what happens to your family if there's no $11,000 sitting somewhere ready to pay the funeral home.
+The right question is not "what is the rate of return?"
+The right question is "what happens if you die earlier than expected, or live longer, and your family does not have $11,000 sitting somewhere ready to pay the funeral home?"

 When Burial Insurance Is Definitely Worth It

-Buy burial insurance if any of these describe you:
+Buy the policy if any of these describe you:

-This covers roughly 75% of Florida seniors over 60.
-For this group, the math works.
+This profile covers roughly 75% of Florida seniors over 60.

-In these cases, self-funding through a high-yield savings account is often better than paying an insurance company for the same protection you could provide yourself.
+For this profile, self-funding through a high-yield savings account is often financially equivalent or slightly superior to paying an insurance carrier for the same protection.

 The Grey Zone